-Definitions of past due and impaired credit
+Definitions of past due and impaired credit:

 To define past due and impairment through classification and provisioning, the bank follows Bangladesh Bank Circulars and Guidelines.
-Accordingly, any Continuous Loan if not repaid/ renewed within the fixed expiry date for repayment or after the demand made by the bank is treated as past due/overdue from the following day of the expiry date.
-Any Demand Loan if not repaid within the fixed expiry date for repayment or after the demand made by the bank is treated as past due/overdue from the following day of the expiry date for repayment or after the demand made by the bank is treated as past due/overdue from the following day of the expiry date.
-Whereas, in case of any installment (s) or part of installment (s) of a Fixed Term Loan if not repaid within the fixed expiry date, the amount of unpaid installments (s) is treated as past due/overdue after six months of the expiry date.
+Accordingly, any Continuous Loan if not repaid/renewed within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/overdue from the following day of the expiry date.
+Any Demand Loan if not repaid within the fixed expiry date for repayment or after the demand by the bank will be treated as past due/overdue from the following day of the expiry date.
+Whereas, in case of any installment (s) or part of installment (s) of a Fixed Term Loan is not repaid within the fixed expiry date, the amount of unpaid installments (s) will be treated as past due/overdue after six months of the expiry date.
 The summary of objective criteria for loan classification and provisioning requirement is as below:

-Loans Classification Type of Facility Sub Standard (Overdue Period) Doubtful (Overdue Period) Bad & Loss (Overdue Period) Continuous Loan & Demand Loan Other than CMS : 3 months or more but less than 9 months.
-Other than CMS: 9 months or more but less than 12 months.
-Other than CMS: 12 months or more.
-CMS: 6 months or more but less than 18 months.
-CMS: 18 months or more but less than 30 months.
-CMS: 30 months or more.
-Fixed Term Loan Other than CMS: 3 months or more but less than 9 months.
-Other than CMS: 9 months or more but less than 12 months.
-Other than CMS: 12 months or more CMS: 6 months or more but less than 18 months.
-CMS: 18 months or more but less than 30 months.
-CMS: 30 months or more.
-Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 36 months or more but less than 60 months 60 months or more
+Loans Classification Type of Facility Sub Standard Doubtful Bad & Loss (Overdue Period) (Overdue Period) (Overdue Period) Continuous Loan & Other than CMS : Other than CMS: Other than Demand Loan 3 months or more but 9 months or more but CMS: less than 9 months. less than 12 months.
+12 months or more.
+CMS: CMS: CMS: 6 months or more but 18 months or more 30 months or less than 18 months. but less than 30 more. months.
+Fixed Term Loan [1] Other than CMS: Other than CMS: Other than 3 months or more but 9 months or more but CMS: less than 9 months. less than 12 months.
+12 months or more CMS: CMS: CMS: 6 months or more but 18 months or more 30 months or less than 18 months. but less than 30 more.
+Short Term 12 months or more 36 months or more 60 months or Agricultural & Micro but less than 36 but less than 60 more Credit months months